 - Make sure the butter is at room temperature, and then add in all other ingredients, except for the chips.
 You can cream it with a hand-mixer or a spoon.

 - Fold in the chips.

-- To make round bites, roll two tbsp into a ball, chill ten minutes and drizzle with melted chocolate.
+- To make round bites, roll two tablespoon into a ball and drizzle with melted chocolate.

 - To make tiny cubes, spread mixture onto a parchment-lined cookie sheet, freeze two hours, and chop in ½-inch bricks.